ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 log.Info("initialized blobvm from last accepted", "block", blkID)
 ```

-- If there is no last accepted block in the database, it will [load](https://github.com/ava-labs/blobvm/blob/master/chain/genesis.go#L96) the genesis state and set genesis block as `vm.preferred` and `vm.lastAccepted`.
+- If there is no last accepted block in the database it will [load](https://github.com/ava-labs/blobvm/blob/master/chain/genesis.go#L96) the genesis state and set genesis block as `vm.preferred` and `vm.lastAccepted`.

 ```go
 genesisBlk, err := chain.ParseStatefulBlock(